openMF/web-app/README.md

 It is possible to do a 'one-touch' installation of Mifos X Web App using containers (AKA "Docker").
 Fineract now packs the Mifos community-app web UI in it's docker deploy.

-As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).
+As Prerequisites, you must have `docker` and Docker Compose v2 or later installed on your machine; see [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).